acmcalvo/Tech-Blog-MCV/README.md

   ## Description

-This week challenge is to build the back end for an e-commerce site.
+This week is to build a CMS-style blog site similar to a Wordpress site, where developers can publish their blog posts and comment on other developers’ posts as well.
+You’ll build this site completely from scratch and deploy it to Heroku.
+Your app will follow the MVC paradigm in its architectural structure, using Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication..